When to plant Hydrangeas in Washington County, AL

 Washington County, Alabama is in USDA Hardiness Zone 8b.
 The average last spring frost is March 12 and first fall frost is November 13.

-Washington County County sits in USDA Zone 8b.
+Washington County sits in USDA Zone 8b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Washington County County's climate?
+Can Hydrangeas grow in Washington County's climate?

 Your Washington County Garden Planner — Free